Topic: Community

 Every Woman Counts

 As spiritual beings having a human experience, we have to deal with this human form that we have been given.
-These vehicles we call bodies seek pleasure and connection much beyond what religion would allow, yet the most basic act of procreation on which we … read more.
+These vehicles we call bodies seek pleasure and connection much beyond what religion would allow, yet the most basic act of procreation on which we depend as a species can be truly ecstatic and therefore … Continue reading Every Woman Counts

 Teaching Trauma-Based Yoga

 Traci Williams is certified in trauma-based yoga, along with several other styles, and has taught yoga in Kahnawake for five years, which she considers a privilege.
-She will speak about what she has learned from her time with the Mohawk, and how they taught … read more.
+She will speak about what she has learned from her time with the Mohawk, and how they taught each other, through both yoga and their traditions, with it becoming … Continue reading Teaching Trauma-Based Yoga

 Reimagining the World

 How can we work for environmental justice and put the brakes on climate change without first, imagining a different world?
-Rev. Nicoline will speak about how finding ways to reduce her carbon footprint has been a central part of her personal faith journey as a … read more.
+Rev. Nicoline will speak about how finding ways to reduce her carbon footprint has been a central part of her personal faith journey as a Unitarian Universalist.
+Rev. Nicoline Guerrier, Minister at the UU Fellowship … Continue reading Reimagining the World

 Radical Resthomes